Canada's ELog Mandate & Hours of Service FAQs

 Q. WHO MUST COMPLY WITH CANADA'S ELD MANDATE?

 A. Federally regulated carriers based in Canada that are not exempt must comply with the ELD mandate.
+All provinces and territories except Alberta, Saskatchewan and Nova Scotia have also mandated ELD’s be used by intra-provincial carriers.

 Q. WHAT DOES IT MEAN WHEN THE ELD RULE STATES THAT CANADA REQUIRES THIRD-PARTY CERTIFICATION OF ELDS?